anthony-finn/UAV-GPS-Spoofing-Dataset/README.md

 df = pd.read_csv("<FILE_NAME>")
 ```

 The replace the **\<FileName\>** with the path to the preprocessed *.csv* file.
 After importing the file into a python notebook, you can begin working.
 There are many simple tutorials which can guide you into using various machine learning libraries.
-One populat machine learning platform is [Tensorflow](https://www.tensorflow.org/).
+One popular machine learning platform is [Tensorflow](https://www.tensorflow.org/) and [scikit-learn](https://scikit-learn.org/). **This code sample can be applied to the merged data set as well!**

 **Q: How can I use the raw data?**\
 **A:** The raw data is difficult in that it is not synchronized.
+Each row is not guaranteed to be the same point in time between each file.
+Luckily, we store the UTC time information, which enables us to synchronized each file together.
 If you would like to synchronize the data, you can run the following python script:

 ```python
 import glob